travis-ci/docs-travis-ci-com/user/languages/minimal-and-generic.md

 ## Defaults

-As neither `minimal` or `generic` are tailored to one particular language, there are no default `install` or `script` commands, so remember to configure these in your `.travis.yml`.
+As neither `minimal` nor `generic` is tailored to one particular language, there are no default `install` or `script` commands, so remember to configure these in your `.travis.yml`.

 ## Minimal